hobbes1069/node-red-contrib-jetson-gpio/README.md

 node-red-contrib-jetson-gpio
 ============================

-A set of <a href="http://nodered.org" target="_new">Node-RED</a> nodes to interact with Jetson Nano GPIO using the Jetson.GPIO python library.
+A set of <a href="http://nodered.org" target="_new">Node-RED</a> nodes to interact with Jetson Nano GPIO using libgpiod and its utilities.

-It also include a simple node that detect mouse buttons and also keyboard clicks.
-Note: this picks up mouse keys direct from the keyboard so should work even when the app does not have focus, but YMMV.

 ## Install